altocodenl/TODIS/readme.md

 Why not look at data and focus on The List?
 Normally, nobody asks this question.
 When I happen to raise it, I obtain two arguments against just focusing on the data:

 1. There's too much data, so we cannot look directly at it.
-That's why we have programming languages, programming paradigms, libraries (The List).
+That's why we have programming languages, programming paradigms, libraries, etc. (The List).
 2. Data is just a detail.
 We should be focused on bigger, deeper things, not on low-level things.

 This entire treatise is built on toppling these two myths with the following (hypo)theses: